Montece/AIcup-bot/README.md

 # AIcup-bot
-Bot for AIcup tournament for starcraft-like game.
+.net C# bot for AIcup tournament for starcraft-like game.